Introduction#

 We all have different preferences for laundry.
 Some folks care a lot about energy efficiency.
 Some folks care a lot about time efficiency.
 Some folks care a lot about minimizing fabric wear.
 Some folks like fragrance in their clean laundry, and some folks can’t tolerate fragrance at all.
 Whatever your preferences, being clear about them will help you get to the right result for you.
 And what’s right for you might be different from what’s right for someone else.

 Not all laundry is the same.
 What’s ideal for a chef washing greasy work clothes might not be great for an accountant washing polo shirts.
 A load of towels is going to have a completely different fiber surface area than a load of polyester track suits.
 A wool blanket is going to require different handling than a set of flannel sheets.
-Understanding the textiles you’re washing is essential to washing them well.
-Get to know your fibers and make adjustments based on those differences.
+You will develop minor adjustments to your process based on your load type and that’s a good sign that you’re skills are growing.

 Different machines can have wildly different behaviors.
 An old school top loader works differently than a modern top loader, and both work differently than a front loader.
 A machine with an impeller works different than a machine without an impeller.
 A direct drive front loader has different agitation and balance dynamics than a belt driven front loader.
 A European machine usually has different temperature behaviors than a US machine, which has to meet DOE energy usage requirements.
 Wash cycle times can run anywhere from a few minutes to as long as a few hours.
 Machines may offer anywhere from one to as many as five or more rinse stages based on cycle and settings.
 All of this really influences what chemistry will work best for you.
 To truly perfect your result you will have to figure out and understand how YOUR specific machine works.
 And manufacturers don’t reliably disclose these details so it’s often a process of discovery.